-The GL DATE and GL DATETIME environment variables support formatting directives that allow you to specify an end-user format.
+The GL DATE and GL DATETIME environment variables support formatting directives so that you can specify a custom display format.
 A formatting directive has the form %x (where x is one or more conversion characters).

 Era-based date and time formats